a-sit-plus/signum/docs/docs/examples.md

 ### Parsing and Validating Tags

 Basic parsing is straight-forward: You have DER-encoded bytes, and feed them into `AsnElement.parse()`.
-In this example, you then examine the first child to get the number of times the operation was carried out, decode the first child of the OCTET STRING that follows to see if n UTC time or an int follows.
+In this example, you examine the first child to get the number of times the operation was carried out;
+then, you decode the first child of the OCTET STRING that follows to decide how to decode the second child.

 Usually, though (and especially when using implicit tags), you really want to verify those tags too.
 Hence, parsing and properly validating is a bit more elaborate: